ColeConte/photo-clash-sample/README.md

   - User profile and search
   - Integration with Facebook SDK
   - Main feed

-This project taught me a lot about the features of Swift and required me to integrate a variety of libraries.
+This was a fun challenge that taught me a lot about the features of Swift and required me to integrate a variety of libraries.
+I also learned a lot about UI design!